fvwmorg/fvwmorg.github.io/Wiki/Tips/AutoHidingWindows/index.md

 ---
-layout : wiki
+layout: wiki
-title : Auto Hiding Windows
+title: Auto Hiding Windows
-type : tip
+type: tip
-description : |
+description: |
   This describes how to configure windows to hide themselves by using WindowShade and the FvwmAuto Module.